GiYo-Mi02/MHS-MockUp/docs/system-overview.md

 ## Database schema overview

-The schema (defined in `scripts/schema.sql`) covers the end-to-end lifecycle of a report.
+The schema (managed via Supabase migrations in `packages/server/supabase/migrations`) covers the end-to-end lifecycle of a report.

 | Table                | Purpose                                                                                           |
 | -------------------- | ------------------------------------------------------------------------------------------------- |